Tom Kha Gai

 1/2 cup fresh cilantro leaves

-1. If using 1 1/2 cups very flavorful, good-quality chicken stock, skip this step!
-Heat the chicken broth in a saucepan over medium-high heat until boiling.
-Allow it to boil as you prepare the other ingredients, until it is reduced by about half.
-(As water escapes as steam, rich, concentrated flavor is left behind.)
+1. Heat the chicken broth in a saucepan over medium-high heat until boiling.
+Allow it to boil with the lid off as you prepare the other ingredients, until it is reduced by about half.

 2. Remove the outermost, driest layers of the lemongrass stalk.
 Cut the lemongrass into lengths of about 1 inch (cutting on a diagonal will make for a nice presentation).
 Smash each of these lengths with a mallet or heavy skillet, to release the lemongrass flavor so it can infuse into the broth.